MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-auth-for-office-2013-and-2016.md

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

-Read this article to learn how Office 2013 and Office 2016 client apps use modern authentication features based on the authentication configuration on the Microsoft 365 tenant for Exchange Online, SharePoint Online, and Skype for Business Online.
+Read this article to learn how Office 2013, Office 2016 and Office 2019 client apps use modern authentication features based on the authentication configuration on the Microsoft 365 tenant for Exchange Online, SharePoint Online, and Skype for Business Online.

 > [!NOTE]
 > Legacy client apps, such as Office 2010 and Office for Mac 2011, do not support modern authentication and can only be used with basic authentication.